pharo-open-documentation/pharo-wiki/General/CJKCharacter.md

 ![](CJKCharacter_Screenshot_1.png)

-Operating systems may come with fonts that support those characters, but as far as I know, none of them are monospaced, which is not good for displaying code.
-If you need to display CJK characters in Pharo, you are recommended to install a monospace font which also covers CJK characters.
+Operating systems may come with fonts that support those characters but they are usually not monospaced which is not good for displaying code.
+If one need to display CJK characters in Pharo, it is recommended to install a monospace font which also covers CJK characters.
 Some of them are [`Noto Sans Mono CJK`](https://www.google.com/get/noto/) , `Microsoft YaHei Mono`, [`WenQuanYi Zen Hei Mono`](http://wenq.org).

 ![](CJKCharacter_Screenshot_2.png)